Stem Cell Donation and the LGBTQIA+ Community

 Sign up to the register

-It only takes a few minutes to join online through TLR Foundation’s sign-up page on Stem Cell Donors Australia.
-If you’re aged 18 to 35 and eligible, you could be someone’s perfect match.
+It only takes a few minutes to join online through TLR Foundation’s sign-up page.
+If you’re aged 17 to 35 and eligible, you could be someone’s perfect match.
 In fact you could be their only hope.

 Swab at home